 If, despite taking advantage of the reduced RRIF minimum, you are withdrawing funds from your RRIF that you don’t need, then either paying down debt, particularly high-interest debt like credit card balances, or contributing to your or your spouse or common-law partner’s tax-free savings account (TFSA) are sound strategies.
 Any investment growth within the TFSA is tax free, which is very attractive, especially if the markets rebound.
 TFSA withdrawals are also tax-free and completely flexible, making them a powerful retirement income-planning tool.

 Another possible consolation for those 65 or older is that RRIF withdrawals qualify for the pension income credit and pension income splitting.
 The income tax rules allow you to allocate up to 50 per cent of eligible pension income to your spouse or common-law partner and potentially reduce your family’s overall tax bill.

 While not nearly enough by itself, the federal government’s reduction of the RRIF minimum amount is a welcome measure.
 The new rules may seem straight forward, but don’t be fooled, there is a lot more than meets the eye.
 In these challenging times, it’s important to try and take advantage of whatever opportunities exist.
 Hopefully, this information will help.

-RRIF Minimum Withdrawal Table
+RRIF Minimum Withdrawal Table for 2021

 This table shows the minimum amount by percentage an individual must withdraw from a RRIF.
-For 2021, there has been no announcement yet of any adjustments to the minimum withdrawal rate.

 RRIF Minimum Withdrawal Table for 2020